conpdatasets/algonauts_2025_competitors/README.md

 To download the challenge data you first need to install [`DataLad`](https://www.datalad.org/), a tool for versioning large data structures in a git repository available for Linux, OSX and Windows.

+<font color='red'><b>NOTE:</b></font> Dataset installation and download using DataLad are currently not supported from [Windows OS](https://handbook.datalad.org/en/latest/intro/windows.html).
+Please download the data using Linux or Mac.

 #### Install the dataset

 Once you have `DataLad`, you can use it to install the Algonauts 2025 challenge repository using: